netology-group/mqtt-monitor/README.md

 ### Frontend

 1. Run `./docker/develop.run.sh` to start the backend.
-2. Run `cd frontend && yarn start`.
+2. Run `export REACT_APP_WS_URL=ws://localhost:4040/ws && cd frontend && yarn start`.
 It will start the development server with hot code reload and open up the browser.

 ### Backend